 Using the Contacts Add Option

-- In standby mode, press the MENU (left) soft key (), then press (for Contacts) and for Add.
-The following options appear in the display: - Number Lets you enter a number to be dialed when calling the new contact. - Email Lets you enter an e-mail address for the new contact. - Use the navigation keys to highlight the desired option and press the key.
+- - Number Lets you enter a number to be dialed when calling the new contact. - Email Lets you enter an e-mail address for the new contact. - Use the navigation keys to highlight the desired option and press the key.